blackbird806/LittleBirdBlog/_posts/2015-08-22-Hello-there.md

 > So What's going on here ?

-We will talk mostly about gamedev and C++ programming, but maybe other langages too (I think there will be some articles on D, and in the future rust and Jai).
+We will talk mostly about gamedev and C++ programming, but maybe other langages too (I think there will be some articles on D, and later maybe rust and Jai).

 > What kind of articles will we see ?